Billing Logic¶

 $4 |

-Note: Since timelines are incremental billing items, changes in the number of timelines generated by the company will lead to changes in costs.
+Note: Since time series are incrementally billed, changes in the number of time series generated by the company will affect costs.